 Pathogenesis of Anorexia Nervosa

 The causes for the development of anorexia are complex.
-The risk to become diseased of anorexia nervosa is genetically determined and occurs more frequently in relatives of anorexics.
-Also, anorexia nervosa occurs as comorbidity at obsessive-compulsive disorders, affective disorders, or impulse-control disorders.
-Psychosocial factors are of great significance as well and are intensified further by pressure exerted by the family of the affected person or by disturbed family relations.
+The risk to become affected by anorexia nervosa is genetically determined and occurs more frequently in relatives of anorexics.
+Also, anorexia nervosa occurs as a comorbidity factor of obsessive-compulsive disorders, affective disorders or impulse-control disorders.
+Psychosocial factors are of great significance as well.
+They are intensified further by pressure exerted by the family of the affected person or by disturbed family relations.

-Also, individual personality features play an important role.
+Individual personality features also play an important role.
 Thus, anorexics often are very achievement-oriented and perfectionistic.
 Also, rigidity and low self-esteem are attributed to them.
 They deny their identity as a woman (or man) and show an anankastic-avoiding defense style.
 Psychological causes are considered to be based on the increased need for control and the wish for autonomy and self-determination.

-Additionally, there is the euphoriant effect of fasting periods of at least three days, which makes anorexia nervosa similar to addictive disorders.
+Additionally, there is the euphoriant effect of fasting periods that continue for at least three days, which makes anorexia nervosa similar to addictive disorders.

 Symptoms of Anorexia Nervosa

-The characteristic symptom of anorexia nervosa is weight phobia, the fear of weight gain, along with a body image disturbance: The patients live in constant fear to gain weight.
-Still, they consider themselves too thick despite being underweight and often find their own body disgusting.
+The characteristic symptom of anorexia nervosa is weight phobia (the fear of weight gain), along with a body image disturbance: The patients live in constant fear of gaining weight.
+Still, they consider themselves too heavy despite being underweight and often find their own body disgusting.
 Also, they lack disease awareness.
 Thus, compliance is very little or not present at all, especially at the beginning of treatment.

-For this disease, the subject of food determines everything in the life of the patients.
-Mostly, a strict diet is adhered to, which only allows a limited calory intake per day or forbids certain food.
+For this disorder, the subject of food determines everything in the life of the patients.
+Mostly, a strict diet is adhered to, which only allows a limited calorie intake per day or forbids certain food.
 Also, complete food refusal is possible.
-This way, extreme weight loss occurs, which – on average – amounts to 45 % of the original weight.
+This way, extreme weight loss occurs, which – on average – amounts to 45 % of the original body mass.

 Due to the disturbed hormonal household, menstruation pauses, which is called amenorrhea.
-Mostly, it is accompanied by the beginning of the disease, but can also set in at an earlier stage.
+Mostly, it accompanies the beginning of the disease, but can also set in at an earlier stage.

-The patients have a distinct need for movement and are motoricly overactive.
-Thus, often sports like jogging or long hikes are performed despite weakness and emaciation as a consequence of malnutrition to further reduce weight and cope with inner unrest.
+The patients have a distinct need for movement and are motorically overactive.
+Thus, sports like jogging or long hikes are often performed—despite weakness and emaciation, as a consequence of malnutrition—to further reduce weight and cope with inner unrest.

 Diagnostics of Anorexia Nervosa